StefanKreidel/tech-blog/docs/_posts/2023-04-16-spring-webflux.markdown

 }
 ```

 Among a lot of other "magic" things, on startup, Spring starts an embedded Netty webserver.
-The main difference compared to the other servers supported by Spring is that **Netty does not work on Servlets**, which dispatch incoming requests ready to be picked up by a worker thread (I have already written a detailed [post]({{ site.baseurl }}{% post_url 2023-03-19-spring-webmvc-servlet-threading %}) discussing how that works internally), but on **EventLoop**s.
+The main difference compared to the other servers supported by Spring is that **Netty does not work on Servlets**, which dispatch incoming requests ready to be picked up by a worker thread (I have already written a detailed [post]({{ site.baseurl }}{% post_url 2023-03-19-spring-webmvc-servlet-threading %}) discussing how that works internally), but on `EventLoop`s.

 #### Netty EventLoop's

-quick disclosure before we begin: only applies to webflux on netty

-- how they work
-  - heavy weight, have to run continuously
-  - more event-loops does not help --> if blocking
+EventLoop is at it's most basic just a fancy name for a **non-blocking IO thread**, based on [Java NIO](https://docs.oracle.com/en/java/javase/15/core/java-nio.html).
+So technically speaking, it is not all that much different from a worker thread we already know from "classic" Spring Web.
+The important difference becomes more obvious once we understand how EventLoops behave.

+Typically, a couple of EventLoops are running at all time, managed by an `EventLoopGroup`.
+Each EventLoop handles a number of `SocketChannel`s, through which requests can be accepted (on the server side) or made (on the client side).
+Whenever a new SocketChannel is created, it is bound to one EventLoop exactly and this binding cannot be changed anymore.
+This is the first big difference compared to Spring Web: **Sockets are continuously bound to the same EventLoop** (and thereby thread).
+This means that a blocked EventLoop causes queuing of incoming requests, event if another EventLoop is free.

+*TODO: animation of SocketChannels being bound to ine EventLoop*

+This nicely brings us along to the next unique behavior: compared to normal worker threads, **EventLoops must be kept running at all time**.
+As SocketChannels cannot be re-bound to another EventLoop, stopping the latter would effectively starve those SocketChannels (meaning that no further requests could be processed).

+Lastly, because all EventLoops have to be kept running at all times and because there is a big resource overhead for switching contexts of running, native Java threads, it is strongly recommended to only ever have **as many EventLoops as there are available processors**.
+This recommendation has one caveat however, which we will discuss later when talking about [blocking operations](#3-blocking-operations).

+*TODO: link to small article which explains 'why you should not change ioWorkerCount and when you still might have to'*

-#### netty
+#### EventLoop Resource Handling

-#### non blocking servlet container

-quick explanation but deserves its own post

-## what on blocking operations
+The core of reactive programming defines, that **instead of waiting for blocking operation to finish, threads do other things in the meantime and pick up the response after the operation completed**.
+This implies two things.
+First, parts of a request can be handled by multiple threads (contrary to Spring Web, which operates under the one-thread-per-request philosophy).
+This alone explains why **scoped beans do not exist in Spring WebFlux**: they cannot be bound to the thread handling the request, as the thread can change.
+That is why WebFlux introduces the `SubscriberContext` (TODO: link to functional programming paragraph).
+Second, a lightweight mechanism for saturating threads with work from different contexts is required.
+And with this, we are finally at the core of how reactive programming is achieved in the case of Spring WebFlux.

+*TODO Animation*

+Each incoming request is picked up by the EventLoop of the corresponding SocketChannel via the inbound `ChannelHandler`.
+The EventLoop then executes all compute steps defined in code until a blocking operation (e.g. network call or filesystem access) is reached.
+The request context is now "handed over" (more on that later) and a callback function is registered.
+With that, the EventLoop is free again, ready to handle other requests or tasks.

+Once the blocking operation has finished, the callback function is executed.
+This results in a new `Task` which is being added to the `ScheduledTaskQueue`.
+The next free EventLoop picks up this task and performs further computation steps.
+This process is repeated until the request is fully handled and a response can be sent.

+## 3. Blocking Operations

 - reactive library (like webclient) with resource sharing if possible
 - if non exist: delegate to dedicated resources (but that does not scale well; still better than blocking event loop) (compare to undertow)

-## non-blocking vs parallel compute
+- how to increase event loops in case of blocking calls

+- all only works if application never blocks
+- can scale perfectly to processor limit

+## 4. Non-Blocking vs. Asynchronous Computation

 - can be done (flux run on different schedular)
 - io schedular vs parallel schedular

+## 5. Reactive and Functional Programming are Intertwined

+## 6. Spring WebFlux on Servlet Containers

+quick explanation but deserves its own post

 ## Info